Guide to Tofu and Tempeh

 What is sprouted tofu?

 Sprouted tofu is made from sprouted soybeans making it easier to digest.
 I buy sprouted tofu when I can find it.
-Other than digestibility and a slightly difference in nutrition, it’s the same as regular tofu as far as cooking and preparation methods.
+Other than digestibility and a slight difference in nutrition, it’s the same as regular tofu as far as cooking and preparation methods.